nethackscoreboard-org/matter/README.md

     }

 "nh\_variants" defines roles/races/aligns that given variant has.
 Genders are oddly missing since we are not using them for anything so far.
 Optionally, there can also be variant's own list of conducts.

+    "nh_combo_rules_def" : {

+       "nh" : [
+         [ "$arc", "%hum", "%dwa", "%gno",         "#law", "#neu"         ], [ "$bar", "%hum", "%orc",                 "#neu", "#cha"         ], [ "$cav", "%hum", "%dwa", "%gno",         "#law", "#neu"         ], [ "$hea", "%hum", "%gno",                 "#neu"                 ],
+         [ "$kni", "%hum",                         "#law"                 ],
+         [ "$mon", "%hum"                                                 ],
+         [ "$pri", "%hum", "%elf"                                         ],
+         [ "$ran", "%hum", "%elf", "%gno",         "#neu", "#cha"         ], [ "$rog", "%hum", "%orc",                 "#cha"                 ],
+         [ "$sam", "%hum",                         "#law"                 ],
+         [ "$tou", "%hum",                         "#neu"                 ],
+         [ "$val", "%hum", "%dwa",                 "#law", "#neu", "!fem" ], [ "$wiz", "%hum", "%elf", "%gno", "%orc", "#neu", "#cha"         ],

+         [ "%elf", "#cha" ],
+         [ "%dwa", "#law" ],
+         [ "%gno", "#neu" ],
+         [ "%orc", "#cha" ]
+      ]
+    }

+"nh\_combo\_rules\_def" is used to determine if given combination of role/race/gender/alignment is valid.
+It's defined for each variant; if definition for a variant is ommited, "nh" is used as default (to avoid duplicate definitions for variants who keep the same rules as vanilla, such as NetHack4).
+Definition for "nh" (vanilla NetHack) is given as an example above.
+The definition is a list of rules.
+Each rule is in turn a list of rule matches.
+The first match in a rule is special: if it matches, then the rest of the matches must be satisfied, if it is not, the matching will immediately fail and no more rules are matched.
+The first special match can be single match (as in example above), or it can be list of matches, if triggering by more than one condition is required.

+The matches themselves consist of standard three-letter short codes for role/race/gender/alignment with a special character prepended.
+The prepended character determines whether role ($), race (%), alignment (#) or gender (!) is matched.
+So "$arc" matches archeologist, "!fem" matches female etc.

+Consider this example:

+    [ "$arc", "%hum", "%dwa", "%gno", "#law", "#neu" ],

+This rule will only apply to archeologists, since the first rule (trigger) is "$arc".
+Three races and two alignments are in the "require" rules.
+The character therefore must be one of them.
+Gender is not present in the matches at all, therefore it can be both male and female.

+    [ [ "%dro", "!mal" ], "#neu" ],
+    [ [ "%dro", "!fem" ], "#cha" ]

+Above example shows the use of multiple trigger matches; it enforces Drows to be either neutral males or chaotic females (as is the rule in dNetHack).